patrickswijgman/ridder/README.md

 A no-dependency, straightforward game making library in TypeScript using HTML5 canvas.

-This is not a game framework but a game library, it's smaller but it should give you everything you need to get started right away!
-For example, it includes the game loop for logic updates and rendering but there is no base game object (entity).
+This library will give you everything you need to get started with making your game!
+It includes the main loop for logic updates and rendering.
+And it includes multiple components such as `sprite` and `vec` to create your own entities with.

-However, you can create it yourself easily using the [components](#components-for-your-entities) this library provides (I do this all the time in the [examples](#examples)).
-This keeps the library flexible for any type of game you would like to make :D

 See the [examples](#examples) section for running examples such as a simple platformer!